Maadi Veettu Mappilai: Plot

 Somu studies with the help of his maternal uncle Dharmalingam.
 He falls in love with the daughter of a Sivagnanam i.e. Meena.
-He gets married to her and stays in their house as Veettu Mappilai.
+He marries her and stays in their house as Veettu Mappilai.
 Sivagnanam's wife does not like this and insults him indirectly.
 Her cousin plots to usurp the wealth, by his son Balu who secretly married Seetha.
 Somu spots Seetha, his presumed to be dead sister while she was performing on stage.
 Not knowing they are siblings, Meena suspects Somu's fidelity.
 Balu and his father creates problems between Somu and Meena.
 How Somu solves all the problems and paves way for a happy family reunion forms the rest of the film.